Key-Value Store¶

-The Storage configuration is a built-in, persistent key-value store in FIRERPA.
-Even if FIRERPA or the device restarts, you can still read these variables on the next startup.
-This Storage allows you to persistently store information on the device for different client processes to read, which can be used to share device configurations such as login accounts or other independent information.
+The configuration store Storage is the built-in key-value store of FIRERPA with persistence.
+Even after FIRERPA or the device restarts, you can still read these variables on the next startup.
+This Storage allows you to persistently store information on the device for different client processes to read, enabling sharing of device configurations such as login accounts or other standalone information.
 You can even store encrypted configurations on the machine.

 Attention